The best keyboard switches

 by Kyle Purves |

-While there are plenty of fantastic keyboards out there, if you want to further enhance your typing experience, you'll need some of the best keyboard switches.
-Sitting beneath the keycaps, the switches are what input and register your press, meaning their sound and feel vary with specific designs.
+While there are plenty of great mechanical keyboards out there, if you want to further enhance and customise your typing experience, you'll need some of the best keyboard switches.
+Sitting beneath the keycaps, the switches are what register and input your press, meaning their sound and feel vary with specific designs.

-Most keyboards, like keyboards for typing, have switches are linear and tactile.
-As a general rule, linear switches are much quieter.
+There are different types of switches, and though they all do the same thing, the look, feel and sensitivity can vary.
+As a general rule, linear switches just go up and down and are much quieter.
 They aim to be as consistent and stable as possible, making them a great pick for those who type often for work.
-On the other hand, tactile switches are a bit more raised and are usually enjoyed for the satisfying noise they make and feeling of response they give; a great choice for casual day-to-day use and gamers.
+On the other hand, tactile switches have a small bump when actuating, and are usually enjoyed for the feeling of typing on them; a great choice for casual day-to-day use.
+There are also clicky switches, that take the idea of a tactile switch, but instead of a quiet bump, there is a click from a small metal latch inside.
+It doesn't affect performance, but the clicky switches are very popular amongst gamers.

 The best keyboard switches at a glance:

-Best overall keyboard switches: Akko CS Mechanical Keyboard Linear Switches - View on Amazon
+Best overall keyboard switches: Akko V3 Pro Cream Yellow - View on Amazon

-Best linear keyboard switches: Akko CS Silver Switches - View on Amazon
+Best linear keyboard switch: Gateron Ink Black - View on Womier

-Best tactile keyboard switches: Glorious Panda Mechanical Keyboard Switches - View on Overclockers UK
+Best tactile keyboard switch: Glorious Panda - View on Amazon

 Keyboard switches may seem niche at first, but they affect all aspects of using a keyboard.
 If you're a programmer, you'll no doubt appreciate sturdy and stable keys, and if you work in an office, it's always handy to have a set designed for speed typing.
 For the gamers out there, nothing quite beats having a mechanical gaming keyboard with extra tactile switches.